sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 Our project can be found in [this repository](https://github.com/xu3kev/bril/regalloc).

 ## Method
-Our approach for the register allocation can be divided into three main parts.
+Our approach for register allocation can be divided into three main parts.
 First, we perform a liveness analysis and then build a graph.
 Second, we solve the approximate k graph coloring problem to obtain a mapping from each variable to the corresponding register.
 At last, we generate Bril code based on the mapping.